Disruptive Expertise Editing Guide

 - Include the correct file extension (

-.jpg, .png, .gif, etc.)
+.jpg, .png, .gif, webp, etc.)

-- Match capitalization, spaces, underscores, etc.
+- Match capitalization, spaces, underscores, etc. (

 Page sure your image code references your image upload

-- Find this line on your page:
+- Find the code on your page:

 - Change what’s between the quotes for the